 The final selection will be made based upon the following general criteria:

-The online grant application allows you to select relevant fields from drop-down menus, enter individualized text responses, and upload supporting documentation.
+The funding opportunity uses an online grant application, which allows you to select relevant fields from drop-down menus, enter individualized text responses, and upload supporting documentation.

-Instructions about how to complete the online grant application are provided in the form itself; however, to make the process smoother, following are materials/information you might want to have ready to complete the online application:
+Instructions about how to complete the online grant application are provided in the form itself.
+To make the process smoother, following are materials/information you might want to have ready to complete the online application:

 Copy of your approved dissertation/doctoral study from which you will be able to cut and paste relevant information (such as the abstract, problem statement, research question, etc.).